In This Article

 Best Wallet

-Best Wallet is one of the best, if not the best, Ethereum wallet on the list.
+Best Wallet is the list’s #1 pick in the Ethereum wallets category.
 It is our most highly recommended option for crypto wallets for a few reasons.
 Best Wallet is a one-stop shop for everything you need.
-Not only can you store most of your cryptocurrencies on the wallet, but you can also buy and swap your crypto right through the platform.
+Not only can you store most of your cryptocurrencies in the wallet, but you can also buy and swap your crypto right through the platform.
 The Best Wallet exchange is 100% on-chain, meaning you won’t need any third parties or intermediaries.
-It allows for both buying and selling crypto with fiat — and this includes buying ether with your GBP.
+It allows for both buying and selling crypto with fiat, and this includes buying ether with your GBP.
+You can also fund your Best Wallet account by sending cryptocurrencies to your wallet address.

 Best Wallet supports thousands of cryptocurrencies, including Ethereum and hundreds of ERC-20 tokens.
 Swaps are executed at the best available price, with Best Wallet partnering with multiple liquidity providers to make things easier for you.
 Best Wallet is also a non-custodial wallet, so you can not only buy Ethereum but also store it without thinking about the “not your keys — not your crypto” problem.